Skip to main content

 Environmental approval process

-Following the public consultation in March and April 2024 RIA will be submitting the project to the relevant environmental authorities for formal environmental assessment under the Environmental Protection Act 1986 and Environmental Protection and Biodiversity Conservation Act 1999.
+Following the public consultation in March and April 2024, RIA has submitted the proposal to the relevant environmental authorities for formal environmental assessment under the Environmental Protection Act 1986 and the Environmental Protection and Biodiversity Conservation Act 1999.

 The project is being designed and will be constructed with appropriate avoidance, mitigation, and management measures to reduce environmental impacts where possible.
-RIA is developing a number of management plans, which will be in place to support the project:
+RIA has developed a number of management plans, which will be in place to support the project:

 • Construction Environmental Management Plan